Strengthening knowledge of humanitarian assistance

 When used in the context of financing, the term ‘humanitarian assistance’ refers to financial resources for humanitarian action.

-Over 206 million people in 81 countries were estimated to need humanitarian assistance in 2018, and almost US$29 billion was given in response.
+Over 306.0 million people were estimated to need humanitarian assistance in 2021, and US$31.3 billion was given in response.
 However, when it comes to addressing crisis and vulnerability, the funding landscape is complicated.
 It is difficult to gain a clear understanding of what resources are available, where they are going, and whether commitments to improve the delivery of financing are being fulfilled.

 At the same time, the need is so great that we face persistent shortfalls in much-needed humanitarian assistance.
 We also face the reality that crises are frequently complex and last for many years.
 Those seeking to respond to crisis situations therefore face the dual challenge of meeting immediate needs and addressing the underlying causes of crises.
 Many actors are therefore exploring how to respond to crises differently.
 They are identifying new sources of funding, developing new financing tools and mechanisms, and seeking to work better with a wide range of stakeholders beyond the traditional humanitarian community.
 And as the financing landscape diversifies and changes, and decision-makers grapple with issues such as the humanitarian–development–peacebuilding nexus, we face challenges in ensuring data is gathered and reported in a way that ensures such activities and their impact can be tracked.

 Furthermore, there is no universal obligation or system for reporting expenditure on international or domestic humanitarian assistance.
 The main reporting platforms for international humanitarian assistance are the Organisation for Economic Co-operation and Development (OECD)’s Development Assistance Committee (DAC) and UN Office for the Coordination of Humanitarian Affairs (OCHA)’s Financial Tracking Service (FTS).
-The 29 OECD DAC members are obligated to report their humanitarian assistance to the DAC systems as part of their official development assistance (ODA), in accordance with definitions set out by the DAC.
-Some other governments and most major multilateral organisations voluntarily report to the DAC.
+The 30 OECD DAC members are obligated to report their humanitarian assistance to the DAC systems as part of their official development assistance (ODA), in accordance with definitions set out by the DAC.
+Some other governments, most major multilateral organisations and a number of private foundations voluntarily report to the DAC.
 The UN OCHA FTS is open to all humanitarian donors and implementing agencies to voluntarily report contributions of internationally provided humanitarian assistance, according to an agreed set of criteria for inclusion.

 The purpose of our work